platformsh/platformsh-docs/docs/src/languages/php/fpm.md

 By default, Platform.sh automatically sets a maximum number of PHP-FPM workers for your app.
 This number is calculated based on three parameters:
-- The amount of memory you can allot for PHP processing depending on your server specifications.
+- The amount of memory you can allot for PHP processing depending on [app size](../../create-apps/app-reference.md#sizes].
 - The request memory.
   This is the amount of memory an average PHP request is expected to require.
 - The reserved memory.